 Our Michael, Jr., born in Lancaster County, and wife Elizabeth were married in York before moving to Quemahoning Township where they raised nine children: Elizabeth (1783), the relative in question, Magdalena (1785), Susannah (1790), Nancy (1794), Michael III (1798-1879) [although sometimes referred to as “Jr.” because of his grandfather being Johannes Michael], David (1800), Joseph (1802), Daniel (1805), and Catherine (1808).
 According to Koontz, Michael, Jr. purchased “a large tract of land” from pioneer Daniel Stoy Their farm consisted of 300 acres adjoining his father’s “Richland.”

 We know very little at this time of the oldest child and possibly our great-great grandmother, Elizabeth.
 We know that her middle name could have been Catherine, after family tradition, although her youngest sister is Catherine.
 Koontz writes in some detail about her brother Michael III, saying that he married Catherine Koontz [relative?] in 1820 of Brothersvalley Township, near Berlin, and they moved to their own farm in Quemahoning Township, which went to his son, John H. (b.
 1830).
 In his lifetime, Michael III was a magistrate, a county commissioner, a state legislator, and a county judge.
-He also had a daughter Elizabeth, but she died prior to Koontz’ publication, 1906.
-Could she, having died in 1895, have been our Elizabeth C. [Zimmerman] Miller?
+He also had a daughter Elizabeth, but she died prior to the famous 1884 published history of Somerset County.
+This Elizabeth was my wife Susan’s great-great grandmother and wife of Noah J. Miller.
+For all the rest, have a look at our Zimmerman family tree.

 By 1899 he had was the first Somerset County man to open a coalmine locally.
 For years he employed hundreds of men in deep mines and expanded his business operations to include timber, grist milling, and farming.
 In 1915 he commissioned an enormous personal residence on a hill adjacent to the Somerset County courthouse, the highest one in the Commonwealth.
 The Georgia manor still stands today as the showpiece at the entrance to an outlet mall and is on the National Registry of Historic Places.
 While some call it “pretentious,” others call it a national treasure.
 Its façade is available as a “Cat’s Meow Village” ornament.
 One can tour the dozens of rooms and see the elegant bathrooms and elaborate fireplaces at the mansion by either reserving a room through the “Inn at Georgian Place” or arranging a visit at WWW.VISITPA.ORG.

-This visit with the various Zimmermans has taken us from rural Germany of the 17th through the opulence of the early 20th century to the pride in our heritage of the 21st century.
+This visit with the various Zimmermans has taken us back 500 years, from rural Germany of the 16th through the opulence of the early 20th century to the pride in our heritage of the 21st century.
 Not all the pieces have come together just yet, but that’s what makes genealogy exciting.
-Someday we’ll find the correct placement of Great-great grandmother Elizabeth C. Zimmerman in our family history, but until then, the fun is in the discovery.
+Until then, the fun is in the discovery.

 Brant, Jacob.
 “Michael Zimmerman, the Pioneer.”
 Laurel Messenger May 1962: 4.